cyrusimap/cyrus-imapd/doc/source/imap/admin/commands/ctl_cyrusdb.rst

     Recover the database after an application or system failure.
 Also performs database cleanups like removing mailbox reservations (and the associated mailbox files).

+    All mailbox files are also checked to make sure the file format matches the configured database type in imapd.conf.
+If not, the file is automatically converted using the same logic as cvt_cyrusdb.

 .. option:: -x